Equilibrium States for Piecewise Weakly Convex Interval Maps: Equilibrium states

-\begin{lemma}\cite[Lemma 15]{hk1} Suppose $\psi_{j}'(\beta)>0$ for some $1\leq j < N$.
+\begin{lemma} Suppose $\psi_{j}'(\beta)>0$ for some $1\leq j < N$.
 If $\mu$ is a $T$-invariant probability measure on $Y$, then

-\end{lemma} Hence, for any $T$-invariant measure $\mu$ on $Y$, we have Thus, $T$-invariant measures that attain the supremum in equation \eqref{ASTERISCO} are equilibrium states for both $\overline{g}$ and $-s \log |T'|$. \begin{theorem}\cite[Theorem 2.1]{wp} Suppose $\psi_{j}'(\beta)>0$ for some $1\leq j < N$.
+\end{lemma} The proof of Lemma \ref{Lemma 15} follows \cite[Lemma 15]{hk1}, as it relies on measure-theoretic arguments.
+Consequently, for any $T$-invariant measure $\mu$ on $Y$, we have

+Therefore, $T$-invariant measures that attain the supremum in equation \eqref{ASTERISCO} are equilibrium states for both $\overline{g}$ and $-s\log |T'|$.
+The following theorem is proved in the context of $g$-measures, but it relies on Lemma \ref{Lemma 15} and the Rokhlin formula, since $T$ is locally invertible on $Y$ (see \cite[Theorem 2.1]{wp}). \begin{theorem} Suppose $\psi_{j}'(\beta)>0$ for some $1\leq j < N$.
 Let $\mu$ be a Borel probability measure on $Y$.
 The following statements are equivalent: \begin{enumerate} \item The dual operator $G^{*}_{s}:C^{*}(Y)\rightarrow C^{*}(Y)$ has $\mu$ as a fixed point. \item $\mu$ is a $T$-invariant measure on $Y$ and is an equilibrium state for $\log(\overline{g})$. \end{enumerate} \end{theorem}

-\textit{Proof of Theorem \ref{PrincipalThmChap52}} First, assume $\psi_{i}'(\beta)=0$ for all $1\leq i < N$.
+\textit{Proof of Theorem \ref{PrincipalThmChap52}.} First, assume $\psi_{i}'(\beta)=0$ for all $1\leq i < N$.
 This implies that some iteration is expansive, so by \cite[Theorem 6]{hk1} $\mu_{s}$ is an equilibrium state for $-s\log|T'|$.
 Suppose now $\psi_{j}'(\beta)>0$ for some $1\leq j < N$.
 Recall that by Proposition \ref{IKPartition} $\psi_{N^{*}}(\beta^{-})<1$ or $\psi_{N^{*}+1}'(\beta^{+})=1$ implies $m_{s}\in \mathcal{M}_{1}([0,1])$.
 Since $\mu_{s} = g_{\beta} m_{s}$ and $\overline{F}^{*}_{s} m_{s} = m_{s}$, we obtain for every $f \in C(Y)$ Therefore, $\mu_{s}$ is an equilibrium state of $-s \log |T'|$, according to Theorem \ref{Ledrapierthm}.
 By Proposition \ref{PositiveDensity}, the uniqueness follows when $\beta = 1$ and $m_{s}\neq \delta_{\beta}$. \qedsymbol \begin{example} Recall that we showed that transformations in Examples \ref{ExampleParabolicAconvex} and \ref{ExampleParabolicNonMarkovianAconvex} satisfy condition $(B)$ for each $0 < s < 1$ such that $m_{s} \neq \delta_{1}$, and condition $(C)$ for all $0 < s \leq 1$ (Example \ref{ConditionBExamplesInfFixPt}).
 We now show that the function $s \mapsto P(s)$ is non-increasing in $(0, \infty)$, constant and equal to zero for $s \geq 1$, and differentiable except for at most countably many points.